-A total of 11 Apprenticeship Network providers will deliver support services to employers and Australian Apprentices* from more than 420 locations nationally, including in rural and remote areas.
+A total of 11 Apprenticeship Network providers will deliver support services to employers and Australian Apprentices and trainees* from around 400 locations nationally, including in rural and remote areas.

 Apprenticeship Network providers will provide advice and support services tailored to the needs of employers and apprentices throughout the apprenticeship lifecycle – from pre-commencement to completion - through: